 The Internal Audit Charter covers all activities of the Council at a level and frequency determined using a risk management methodology.
 The approach is designed to be risk-based so that it can focus resources on the key areas of risk facing the Council.
-The current arrangements include sharing Internal Audit management resources with Erewash Borough Council.

 In advance of each financial year the Governance, Audit and Standards Committee is responsible for approving the Internal Audit Plan that governs each year's activity.
 Upon completion of each audit assignment, a report is produced for management with agreed actions for improvement.
 Regular progress reports on Internal Audit activity are submitted to the Governance, Audit and Standards Committee for scrutiny.
-This Committee can request further reviews to be undertaken and can request other committees to further investigate matters arising from any activities within their remit.
+This Committee can request further reviews to be undertaken and can request other Committees to further investigate matters arising from any activities within their remit.